experientials/ziloo/Hardware/909b/README.md

 Deliverables:

 - Report results and send the hardware(incl.
-Compulab dev board) back to me. $1000
+Compulab dev board) back to me.
 - All design files & send the hardware including test setup

+### Revise Designs $500

+Based on Initial Batch testing and review with Product Owner revise the board diagram and design

+- Create list of alternative chips cheching with JLPCB and PCBWay
+- Update chosen components based on currently available
+- Create updated diagram and board layout designs

+Deliverables:

+- Revised design files
+- Alternate component BoM